IBM Cloud Docs

 Updates to beta Netherlands Dutch enhanced neural voice

 Defect fix: The beta Netherlands Dutch nl-NL_MerelV3Voice was updated for internal fixes and improvements.
-The limitations described for the initial release of the voice in the 31 March 2023 service update still apply.
+The limitations that are described for the initial release of the voice in the 31 March 2023 service update still apply.

 31 March 2023